lidarstudio/Lidar-Studio-SDK/README.md

 	SDK_ROOT D:\Lidar-Studio-SDK

 ## Compile
-The compilation result is output to the bin folder as a plugin of the platform.
+Choose Release, The compilation result is output to the bin folder as a plugin of the platform.

 ## Copy plugin
 Copy the compiled plugin to the directory.`{Lidar Studio install root}/plugins/custom_plugins`